jaspreet1388/cst8917_assignment2/Readme.md

 | Protocol | WebSocket | WebSocket, GraphQL | WebSocket |
 | Billing | Per message | Per message | Per GB transfer |
 | Integration | Functions | Lambda | Cloud Functions |
+---

+In conclusion, the comparative study of Azure, AWS, and GCP serverless offerings highlights that all three cloud providers deliver highly capable solutions for building scalable, event-driven applications without the operational overhead of managing infrastructure.
+Azure stands out for its seamless integration with the broader Microsoft ecosystem, making it ideal for enterprises already leveraging Azure services.
+AWS provides the most mature and diverse set of event-driven and messaging services, while GCP excels in developer-friendly tooling and data analytics integration.
+By understanding these equivalencies, organizations can design resilient, portable, and cost-efficient serverless architectures, enabling flexibility to adopt single- or multi-cloud strategies that align with performance, integration, and compliance needs.